Rank and Independence of Imaginaries in Proper Pairs of ACF: Preliminaries

 It is known that all such proper pairs are elementarily equivalent as $L_P$-structures.
 Denote the corresponding complete theory by $T_P$.
 In fact, $T_P$ coincides with the theory of \textit{beautiful pairs} of $T$, introduced by Poizat in \cite{pairstable} for stable theories and later generalized to \textit{lovely pairs} by Ben-Yaacov, Pillay and Vassiliev in \cite{lovelypairs} in the context of simple theories.

-Every $\aleph_1$-saturated model $(M,P)\models T_P$ is a lovely pair, i.e., it satisfies the following properties for any countable parameter set $A\subset M$: \begin{enumerate} \item (\emph{Heir Property}) For any $L$-type $p \in S(A)$, there exists a non-forking extension of $p$ over $A \cup P(M)$ that is realized in $M$. \item (\emph{Coheir Property}) For any $L$-type $p \in S(A)$, if $p$ does not fork over $A \cap P(M)$, then $p$ is realized in $P(M)$. \end{enumerate} Since $T$ has QE and is stable, $P(M)$ is purely stably embedded in $M$.
+Every $\aleph_1$-saturated model $(M,P)\models T_P$ is a lovely pair, i.e., it satisfies the following properties for any countable parameter set $A\subset M$: \begin{enumerate} \item (\emph{Heir Property}) For any $L$-type $p \in S(A)$, there exists a non-forking extension of $p$ over $A \cup P(M)$ that is realized in $M$. \item (\emph{Coheir Property}) For any $L$-type $p \in S(A)$, if $p$ does not fork over $A \cap P(M)$, then $p$ is realized in $P(M)$. \end{enumerate}